danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 To summarize, we need the following components to protect our API:

 - Auth0 as the third party auth provider to issue- and help verify bearer tokens.
-- AWS APIG to represent the API.
+- AWS APIG to represent the Account API.
 - A Lambda Authorizer to verify tokens with Auth0.
 - A Lambda handler for the `GET /profile` endpoint to return the profile data.
 - `curl` as the client to send HTTP requests to the API with a token.